UmeshSamartapu/Forecasting_of_Smart_City_Traffic_Patterns_upskillcampus_Edunet_DSML_Internship/README.md

 - XGBoost

 - Render

-### Explanation:

-- **Overview**: Introduces the project and its purpose.
-- **Features**: Lists key features of the traffic forecasting system.
-- **Tools & Technologies**: Highlights the main tools used in the project.
-- **Getting Started**: Detailed instructions on setting up the project, including prerequisites, installation, and running the backend server.
-- **Frontend Setup**: Simple instructions for testing the frontend.
-- **API Endpoints**: Describes the POST request for traffic prediction.
-- **Contributing**: Instructions on how to contribute to the project.
-- **License**: Includes an open-source license section (MIT License).

 Feel free to edit and customize this README to fit any further specific needs of your project!